Kathryn Oliver

 Research impact and science policy

-Since February 2020, I have been an ARI Policy Engagement Fellow.
-The one year fellowship is a partnership between the Economic and Social Research Council (ESRC), part of UK Research and Innovation (UKRI), and the Government Office for Science.
-The ARIs are an opportunity to transform our understanding of how government can make better use of academic expertise and evidence.
-We are working to learn about, and test, the best mechanisms to support effective and ethical engagement between government and academia.
+An ARI Policy Engagement Fellowship in 2020/21 provided an opportunity to learn about, and test, the best mechanisms to support effective and ethical engagement between government and academia.
+The one year fellowship was a partnership between the Economic and Social Research Council (ESRC), part of UK Research and Innovation (UKRI), and the Government Office for Science.
+The ARI’s aim to transform our understanding of how government can make better use of academic expertise and evidence.

 Don’t miss out!